banach-space/llvm-tutor/README.md

              i32 %b
              i32 %c
 ```

+Note the extra command line option above: `-analyze`.
+It's required to inform
+**opt** to print the results of the analysis to `stdout`.

 ## DuplicateBB
 This pass will duplicate all basic blocks in a module, with the exception of